googleworkspace/android-samples/README.md

 1. Grab the source and create a project in your IDE
 1. Create an OAuth 2.0 client

-# Create an OAuth 2.0 client
+# Create an OAuth 2.0 client - cheat sheet

 To run the quickstart, or access the Drive API from any other app, you must first register your digitally signed .apk file's public certificate in the